microsoft/finops-toolkit/docs-mslearn/framework/understand/understand-cloud-usage-cost.md

 ## Allocation

-Allocation refers to the process of attributing, assigning, and redistributing shared cost and usage using accounts, tags, and other metadata to establish accountability among teams and projects within an organization.
-With this capability, you will identify the metadata needed to map cost, usage, and carbon data to the teams responsible.
+Allocation is the process of attributing, assigning, and redistributing shared costs and usage by using accounts, tags, and other metadata.
+It helps establish accountability among teams and projects within an organization.
+With this capability, you identify the metadata needed to map cost, usage, and carbon data to the teams responsible.
 This capability is critical to support organizational reporting and driving the right level of accountability.

 To learn more, see [Allocation](./allocation.md).